 North American Wood Ape Conservancy has concentrated its resources on a single area in the Ouachita Mountains (in southeastern Oklahoma).
 It’s called Area X, described in the literature as an “isolated study area [on] private property in the Ouachita Mountains… Only one difficult and rocky road leads to the property, which is set [among] hundreds of thousands of acres of publicly and privately held forest land and mountainous formations.”
 It’s an unusually moist, dense part of the state that hasn’t been logged since the 19th century.
 There are a few crude cabins on the property.
 The closest neighbors are dozens of miles away.
 Depending on the funds and vacation time they can scrape together, the NAWAC spends several weeks in the spring or early summer on site in four-man teams, monitoring the surrounding forest 24-hours a day.

 They’ve been coming to the area since 2000, when chairman Alton Higgins, an assistant professor at Mid-America Christian University (and a former wildlife biologist employed by the State of Arizona) found “an anomalous series of humanoid tracks in a dried mud hole just off the [path].”
 The following year Higgins heard about the site itself, when a “retired gentleman” described “strange, extremely loud vocalizations” and “rocks that were sometimes hurled from the nearby mountainside, occasionally striking the cabin.”
 On his first week-long venture into the woods, Higgins’ team was approached in the darkness, and they heard heavy footfalls and pistol-shot like snaps of branches breaking, all “very much in the manner of the known great apes when producing intimidation displays.”
 That year they heard other reports—a deer hunter saw something that he described as a “black chimp-like animal, ‘three-to-four-feet’ in height.”
 It was promising stuff though far from conclusive.
+A friendly reminder for fellow hunter, is scopes with built in rangefinder a good idea?
+The answer is yes!
+Using crossbow shooting range gives you high accuracy in targeting, which is very useful and popular in America.
 A trip the following year reported:

 External cabin walls were loudly and forcefully “slapped” or struck; team members were stalked by unseen lurkers; rocks were thrown at the cabins; and, loud, bizarre, and unfamiliar vocalizations were produced by some type of wildlife that always remained out of sight.